 Best headphones for cycling: in-ear

-Probably the most popular choice when it comes to headphones, the in-ear, also known as earbuds, offer the most portable and discreet fit.
+Probably the most popular choice when it comes to headphones, the in-ear option, also known as earbuds, offers the most portable and discreet fit.
 Great headphones for cyclists who have portability, ease of use and discrete listening at the top of their priority list.

 Reasons to buy